BiocrystLab/DDtrek/README.md

 DDTREK is a script for automatic generation of PyMOL session, which will contain a reference structure, aligned structures and (optional) electron density maps for ligands.

+It also includes command-line tools for map extraction from mtz or ccp4-map files.

 # REQUIREMENTS:
 - PyMOL version >= 2.5.0
 - Input document: